apache/druid/docs/tutorials/index.md

     Since this is a small dataset, we can have a single segment, which `DAY` gives us.

-11. Click **Next: Tune** and **Next: Publish**
+11. Click **Next: Tune** and **Next: Publish**.

 12. The Publish settings are where you can specify the datasource name in Druid.
-Let's change the default from `wikiticker-2015-09-12-sampled` to `wikipedia`.
+Change the default from `wikiticker-2015-09-12-sampled` to `wikipedia`.

     ![Data loader publish](../assets/tutorial-batch-data-loader-07.png "Data loader publish")